Good Feelings Bad Feelings: Helping Kids Decode Pornography’s Tricky Dual Emotions

 Even when kids have not started puberty, they can still be affected by viewing pornography.
 Kids as young as eight years old have contacted Fight the New Drug for help stopping their porn viewing.
 Even kids too young to experience sexual feelings may continue watching simply out of curiosity.
 It’s their job to grow up and become an adult, so they try to figure out what grown-ups do.

 Girls can start puberty as early as eight years old, while most boys don’t start until age ten.
 That’s still pretty young.
 Pornography goes to extreme lengths to activate those “feel good” hormones so kids get hooked early and keep coming back for more.
-That’s why 10% of the visitors to porn video sites are less than 10 years old.
+That’s why one in 10 children have watched pornography by the age of 9.

 This is the high of porn.